-Cut the onion really finely and mix it with the minced chicken.
+- Cut the onion really finely and mix it with the minced chicken and pork.

-Add the chopped red pepper and tomato purée and pour in the water, making sure all the rolls are completely covered.
+- Add the tomato purée and pour in the water, making sure all the rolls are completely covered.
 Add more water if necessarily.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.